 Our analysis has implications for the domestic and international transmission of monetary policy.
-Consider first conventional monetary easing at home, modelled as an unanticipated cut to the home short rate i{Ht} (Propositions 4.1, 4.2 and 4.4).
+Consider first conventional monetary easing at home, modelled as an unanticipated cut to the home short rate $i{Ht}$ (Propositions 4.1, 4.2 and 4.4).
 The rate cut propagates imperfectly along the home term structure and causes the home currency to depreciate.
 Assuming that the foreign short rate remains unchanged, yields on foreign bonds do not move under segmented arbitrage.
 Under global arbitrage instead, foreign bond yields decrease.
-Foreign monetary conditions are thus affected by domestic monetary conditions under global arbitrage.
-There is imperfect insulation in the sense that conventional foreign monetary policy does not fully control the foreign yield curve and thus the monetary impulse to the foreign economy.
+Thus, there is imperfect insulation under global arbitrage, in the sense that foreign monetary conditions, interpreted as the shape of entire yield curve, are affected by domestic monetary conditions.

-Consider next QE purchases of home bonds, modelled as an unanticipated drop in the demand factor β{Ht} (Propositions 4.3 and 4.7).
+Consider next QE purchases of home bonds, modelled as an unanticipated drop in the demand factor $\beta{Ht}$ (Propositions 4.3 and 4.7).
 This policy decreases home bond yields.
 The exchange rate and yields of foreign bonds remain unchanged under segmented arbitrage.
 Under global arbitrage instead, yields on foreign bonds decrease and the home currency depreciates.
 Once again, foreign monetary conditions are affected by domestic monetary conditions under global arbitrage, and there is imperfect insulation.

-For both conventional and unconventional policies, monetary conditions co-move positively: easing at home eases abroad and vice versa.
+For both conventional and unconventional policies, domestic and foreign monetary conditions co-move positively: easing at home eases abroad and vice versa.
 Moreover, both types of policies affect the exchange rate: conventional easing causes the home currency to depreciate, and QE does the same.
+The imperfect insulation result with global arbitrage is at odds with the Trilemma, provided that the latter is broadly interpreted as stating that with perfect capital mobility a floating exchange rate provides monetary autonomy not just in setting short rates but also in shaping the entire yield curve.